AGr2020Xman/employee-manager-cli/README.md

 - [console.table](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.

 Run <addr>node start</addr> to run the application and choose from the prompted options to begin.
+Add employees into roles & roles into departments for basic functionality!

 ## User Story